 - Bioinformatics.
-Data management and integration capabilities are set to mushroom with establishment of the new Lyda Hill Department of Bioinformatics, along with a recent award of nearly $5.6 million from the Cancer Prevention and Research Institute of Texas (CPRIT), as faculty recruitment, computing infrastructure, and multidisciplinary research are enhanced.
-Gaudenz Danuser, Ph.D., principal investigator for the CPRIT grant and a CPRIT Established Investigator Scholar, heads the new department.
+Data management and integration capabilities are set to mushroom with establishment of the Lyda Hill Department of Bioinformatics, along with an award of nearly $5.6 million from the Cancer Prevention and Research Institute of Texas (CPRIT), as faculty recruitment, computing infrastructure, and multidisciplinary research are enhanced.
+Gaudenz Danuser, Ph.D., principal investigator for the CPRIT grant and a CPRIT Established Investigator Scholar, heads the department.
 Meanwhile, Yang Xie, Ph.D., Director of the Cancer Center’s Bioinformatics Shared Resource, is building bioinformatics and data integration expertise to facilitate cutting-edge cancer research.

 - UT Southwestern Genomic Panel.
 University pathologists are developing this next-generation sequencing tool capable of identifying dozens of disease-specific biomarkers that are relevant to cancer patients’ care or are of interest otherwise to cancer researchers.

 The Cancer Center will also impact cancer incidence, detection, and survival in other ways over the next 10 years through: